Jack12816/greppy/docs/guide/12_binaries.md

 Ruby on Rails binary ``rails``.
 With the help of this command you can initalize new projects, start or stop them and even list contexts or their statuses.

+**By the way:** With version 0.3.0 you can use the ``greppy`` binary in all paths of a Greppy project.
+It will automatically search for the project root recusivly.
+This will bring you even more comfort.

 ## Common tasks

 ### version